raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

 Payments
 ========
 Now that we have joined a token network, we can start making payments.
-For this, we need the address of the RDN token and the address of the recipient of the payment:
+For this, we need the address of the W-ETH token and the address of the recipient of the payment:

 .. http:example:: curl wget httpie python-requests

-    POST /api/1/payments/0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
+    POST /api/1/payments/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json